-Take a look at the cohort of businesses taking part in this year's Big House Accelrator.
+Take a look at some of the businesses who have recently taken part in the Big House Accelerator.

 Weather Logistics is a specialist Climate Tech firm that supplies seasonal weather predictions for grower organisations and agronomists.
 Their mission is to improve crop performance through promoting smarter crop management practices to lessen the impact of farming on climate change, improve land-use efficiency, protect the local environment and reduce food waste.

 CS Design has been producing sophisticated software products for the professional landscape and external works market since the 1990s.
 Focus has been on delivering efficiencies to how project information is managed within design and construction workflows.

 EduTrips is a trip management platform for schools and colleges looking to transform how trips are managed by implementing trip management processes, which saves time, money and ensures trips are run safely.

 Applisaas offer bespoke design services for businesses that have fallen behind in their ICT, with a particular focus on the Demolition and Construction industries.
 AppliSaaS is embarking on an ambitious project to create an end-to-end solution for digitising and automating on-site paperwork to greatly improve efficiency and productivity in teams on-site and in the back office.

 Tom Hemmingway, AppliSaas